Home

 A coaming is a vertical surface on a boat or ship that prevents water from entering the hull.

 Water that runs on a deck for example is always trying to find the lowest point.
-No matter if a hatch has a weatherstrip, o-ring or grease to seal out the water, it seems it will always find a way in.
+No matter if a hatch has a weatherstrip, o-ring or grease to seal out the water, it seems water will always find a way in.

 The front end with coaming in place.

-For the PT boat I opted to extend the superstructure rearward to give better access to the rudder linkage etc. Because this is a "semi-scale" model, where a practical solution trumps "scale accuracy" in situations like these.
+For the PT boat I opted to extend the superstructure rearward to give better access to the rudder linkage etc. Because this is a "semi-scale" model, a practical solution trumps "scale accuracy" in situations like these.

 Rear deck beam with coaming in place and balsa strips to support the corners.